wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 Performers: Bee Minett, Kyrah Decoteau, Lindsey Brocklebank, Sammy Allen, Rowena Gander, Sarah Jane Lockwood · Collaborators: Cara Marsh, Jasmin Saulo

-Maelstrom is founded and led by Lindsey Brocklebank — an artist, academic, and researcher; current performers and collaborators are artists, choreographers, performers, actors, and educators who work with Lindsey at Shockout or are based in institutions across the North West.
-This group of females are unapologetic.
+Maelstrom is founded and led by Lindsey Brocklebank — an artist, academic, and researcher; the current performers and collaborators are artists, choreographers, performers, actors, and educators who work with Lindsey at Shockout or are based in institutions across the North West.<br>This group of females are unapologetic.

 Insta <a href="https://instagram.com/maelstromtheatre" target="_blank">@maelstromtheatre</a> <a href="https://instagram.com/lindseybrockleb" target="_blank">@lindseybrockleb</a>
 <hr>